flan/staticdhcpd/README.md

 ---

 # Feedback #
 If staticDHCPd has helped you, please let us know.
-Conversely, if it exploded in your face and, after consulting the [FAQ](FAQ.md), you need help to get things working, also let us know: our works may be free, but we still pride ourselves on making them do what we claim they can do.
+Conversely, if it exploded in your face and, after consulting the [FAQ](FAQ.md), you need help to get things working, also let us know.

 Just don't contact Mathieu Ignacio with any complaints; he may have provided a crucial piece of this system, but he is not responsible for any mistakes we may have made.